microsoft/WindowsAppSDK/specs/AppLifecycle/Instancing/AppLifecycle SingleMulti-Instancing.md

 -   **Platform**: An instance must register a key in order to be included in the list returned from GetInstances.
--   **Reunion**: Registering a key is decoupled from the list of instances.
+-   **Windows App SDK**: Registering a key is decoupled from the list of instances.
 An instance does not need to register a key in order to be included in the list.

 ### Instance Redirection Targets